-The FA is the national governing body for football in England.
-You can find information about how to recognise and manage a concussion on their website.
+The FA is the governing body for football in England.
+This website provides information from The FA on how to recognise and manage a concussion.

 Headway - the brain injury association

 0808 800 2244 (helpline, 9am-5pm Monday-Friday) helpline@headway.org.uk www.headway.org.uk